If you’re looking to find the best places to see New England fall foliage, I can promise you that the list you’ll get here will more than suffice.

 Best time to see fall foliage in Sleeping Giant State Park: Late October usually.

-Best time to see fall foliage in Smugglers Notch and Stowe: Mostly mid October (maybe end too).
+Best time to see fall foliage in Smugglers Notch and Stowe: Early October

 Generally speaking if you take any part of the Long Trail in the area, you’ll have great hikes to see the colors from but just as well, any small town in this area is also worth stopping and staying at for the fall colors.